Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

-In Fig.~2 and Fig.~4, the dynamics of various $k$ under $4E_r/ms$ are fitted with polynomial with $6th$ order, while for $k > 4E_r/ms$ discrete data points are connected by spline interpolation.
-For $\tau_{MI}$ in Fig.~2, we cut at $\gamma_{MI} \in [0.85,0.95]$ then average the delay time $\tau_{MI}$ obtained.
-While one could also fit every independent cut among the interval, then average the exponents obtained.
-We have examined that these two method result in nearly equal exponents.
-And for $n_{ex}$ in Fig.~3, the vertical cut are set to be $V/E_r \in [18,20]$ then we perform the same data processing stated above.
-The amplitude $A(k)$ in Fig.~4 is calculated by fitting $\gamma_{MI}(t)$ versus $t$ in first $1.2ms$ to be $\gamma_{MI}(t) = A\cos(Bt + C) + D$, with error bar denoting fitting error.
+In Fig.~2 and Fig.~4, the dynamics of various ramping rate $k$ {below} $4E_r$/ms are fitted with polynomial with 6th order, while for $k > 4E_r$/ms discrete data points are connected by spline interpolation.
+For $\tau_{MI}$ in Fig.~2, we cut at $\gamma_{{inc}} \in [0.85,0.95]${, and} then average the {obtained} delay time $\tau_{MI}$.
+One could also fit every independent cut among the interval, {and} then average the exponents obtained.
+We have examined {both} method{s and get the same result of exponents within error bars}.
+For $n_{ex}$ in Fig.~3, the vertical cut are set to be $V/E_r \in [18,20]${, and} then we perform the same data processing stated above.
+The amplitude $A(k)$ in Fig.~4 is {analyzed} by fitting $\gamma_{{inc}}(t)$ versus $t$ in first $1.2$~ms {with expression} $\gamma_{{inc}}(t) = A\cos(Bt + C) + D$, with error bar denoting fitting error.